KadamShweta04/SAT/server/docs/index.rst

    A \wedge B \wedge C

-But as the formula grows and introduces more variables and clauses the time to find a satisfying interpretation of the formula grows.
+But as the formula grows and introduces more variables and clauses the possible solution space grows strongly and therefor the time to find a satisfying interpretation of the formula grows.
 The "boolean satisfiability problem" or short "SAT Problem" is NP-complete.

-SAT Solvers try to find an interpretation of a given formula by using computers and optimized algorithms.
+SAT Solvers try to find an interpretation of a given formula by using computer science and optimized algorithms.
 There are also competitions for the best SAT Solver.
-In order to make things more easy the formula for a solver hast to be in the conjunctive normal form (CNF). [#]_ Small problem instances contain roughly 3000 variables and 80000 CNF clauses and are solved within 0.1 seconds.
+In order to make things more easy the formula for a solver hast to be in the conjunctive normal form (CNF) [#]_.

+ Small problem instances handled by this application contain roughly 3000 variables and 80000 CNF clauses and are solved within 0.1 seconds.

 In order to achieve the Goals mentioned in `Motivation`_, the application does formulate the problem as a boolean formula and passes this formula to the SAT Solver.

 The translation of the problem in a boolean formula and back is task of the class :class:`.SatModel`.
-The actual solving of this formula is passed to the SAT Solver `lingeling <http://fmv.jku.at/lingeling/>`_
+The actual solving of this formula is passed to the SAT Solver `lingeling <http://fmv.jku.at/lingeling/>`_.

 .. [#] https://en.wikipedia.org/wiki/Conjunctive_normal_form